wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-field-service/using-IoT-central-with-connected-field-service/includes/1-using-IoT-central-with-connected-field-service-overview.md

-## Using Microsoft IoT Central with Connected Field Service overview

 Microsoft IoT Central is a software as a service (SaaS) solution that abstracts many of the low-level components of an Internet of Things (IoT) solution into a customizable model-based approach.
 The solution is set up in Microsoft IoT Central, at a similar level of abstraction to what's done in Microsoft Dynamics 365 applications.
 Currently, you can use Microsoft IoT Central with Connected Field Service by implementing some of your own flows.
 The upcoming release of Dynamics 365 will include a directly supported action from the rules that you build in Microsoft IoT Central.

 The following illustration highlights the division of work between Microsoft IoT Central, Connected Field Service, and the core features of the Microsoft Dynamics 365 for Field Service application.